LORD-MicroStrain/ntrip_client/README.md

 ```

 Optional launch parameters:
-- **host**: Hostname or IP address of the NTRIP server to connect to and receive corrections from
+- **host**: Hostname or IP address of the NTRIP server to connect to.
 - **port**: Port to connect to on the server.
 Default: `2101`
-- **mountpoint**: Mountpoint to connect to on the NTRIP server
+- **mountpoint**: Mountpoint to connect to on the NTRIP server.
-- **authenticate**: Whether or not to authenticate with the server, or send an unauthenticated request.
+- **authenticate**: Whether to authenticate with the server, or send an unauthenticated request.
 If set to true, `username`, and `password` must be supplied.
 - **username**: Username to use when authenticating with the NTRIP server.
 Only used if `authenticate` is true
 - **password**: Password to use when authenticating with the NTRIP server.
 Only used if `authenticate` is true